16-year-old boy dies after daytime shooting in southeast Houston, police say

-According to the Houston Police Department, the shooting happened at 4840 Jarmese St. near the South Loop and Cullen Boulevard.
+According to the Houston Police Department, the shooting happened at 4840 Jarmese St. near the South Loop and Cullen Boulevard at around 1:30 p.m. on Monday.
 The teen was rushed to the hospital where he later died.

 Patrol officers are on the scene of a shooting at 4840 Jarmese St. One male was transported by ambulance to a hospital.
 CC1 #hounews— Houston Police (@houstonpolice) January 18, 2021